gleam-lang/otp/README.md

 APIs may not be fully functional.
 These unsupported messages are discarded by actors.

-If find that you have a need for one of the unimplemented system messages, open an issue and we will implement support for it.
+If you find that you have a need for one of the unimplemented system messages, open an issue and we will implement support for it.